junekuhn/dycp-immersive-web-audio/dev.md

-button press for forward movement a sprite for this box typescript link audio and font files for build ambisonic audio class splash screen
+button press for forward movement a sprite for this box typescript ambisonic audio class
 3d alt text / captioning

 Before publish
-Fonts
 settings page
 when choosing controls, load audio controls based on selection and device